-Degree Audit User Training | Profiles
+Degree Audit User Training | Profiles, Minors, and Certificates

 A profile is a catalog-specific record that tracks degree objectives for a student based on the student's declared major.
 Profiles are assigned using degree plan codes.
 The profile stores the degree information and the audit uses the information to evaluate a student’s record against his or her degree objectives.